 2. Shuttles

 Don’t want to lug your suitcases to the bus stop?
-Unlike the bus, shuttles let you choose your pickup and drop off address which makes them super convenient for airport returns.
+Unlike the bus, shuttles let you choose your pickup and drop off address which makes them handy for airport trips.
 They usually carry a maximum of 12 passengers (size depending).
 Because shuttles pick up passengers from all across the city, travel-time can be longer than expected, so do inform the operators of your check-in time if needed.

-Most cities have their own shuttle companies, but Supershuttle is probably the most well-known one NZ-wide.
+Most cities have their own shuttle companies, but Supershuttle is probably the most well-known.

 3. Taxis and Uber